Edit in GitHubLog an issue

 aio rt:action:create my-worker worker.js -t 120000

-Next, we will create a web action that calls the action above.
-For this we will use the OpenWhisk Node module that makes it easier.
-This module is part of I/O Runtime Node.js environment, so you don't have to pack the module with your code.
+Then we build a web action that calls the worker action we created above.
+We can simplify this step by using the OpenWhisk Node module.
+Since it's part of I/O Runtime Node.js environment, we don't need to pack the module with our code.

 Copied to your clipboard